 Musical Theory and Skills 2

-To consolidate the knowledge of musical theory; to develop score-reading and musical writing skills; to acquire the ability to sight-read choral, voice and piano, and orchestral scores, understanding what is more significant, or singing and / or at the piano, with detail; 3.
+To consolidate the knowledge of musical theory; to develop score-reading and musical writing skills; to acquire the ability to sight-read choral, voice and piano, instrumental ensembles and orchestral scores, understanding what is more significant, or singing and / or at the piano, with detail; 3.
 To develop techniques of analysis of vocal, instrumental and orchestral scores.

 Svetlana Yurievna Poliakova

 BENNETT, Roy, Score Reading, Cambridge, Cambridge University Press, 1972.

 CARSE, Adam, The History of Orchestration, London, Dover, 1964.

 LINDENBERG, E., Comment Lire une Partition d’Orchestre, Paris, Heugel, 1952.

 MORRIS, R & FERGUSON, Howard, Preparatory Exercises in Score Reading, Oxford, Oxford University Press, 1985.

 SPITZER, John & ZASLAW, Neal, The Birth of the Orchestra, Oxford, Oxford University Press, 2004.